Search

 FAQ #13: How do naturopathic doctors help prevent and treat cervical dysplasia and Human Papillomavirus (HPV)?

 Cervical dysplasia refers to pre-cancerous changes in the cells on the surface of the cervix.
-While dysplasia can be caused by a number of factors, one common cause is the presence of one of the strains of Human Papilloma Virus, or HPV.
-Often times, the body will heal an HPV infection on its own and cervical cells go back to normal as the infection clears.
+While dysplasia can be caused by a number of factors, one common cause is the presence of one of the strains of human papillomavirus, or HPV.
+Oftentimes, the body will heal an HPV infection on its own, and cervical cells go back to normal as the infection clears.
 In some cases, however, the grade of cervical dysplasia can worsen.
 Without treatment, advanced cervical dysplasia can progress to cervical cancer.
-In the U.S., Pap Smears have cut the incidence of cervical cancer in half over the past 40 years due to early detection.
+In the United States, pap smears have cut the incidence of cervical cancer in half over the past 40 years due to early detection.
 But approximately 40 percent of American women (and 45 percent of men) currently have some form of HPV, putting them at risk.

 Naturopathic doctors who specialize in women’s health offer you and your sexual partner both preventive education and natural treatments for dysplasia and HPV.
 Naturopathic doctors focus on the least invasive, most natural, effective treatments first, and partner with conventionally trained specialists if surgical interventions are needed.